ArcherTheReal/p2verifier/README.md

 ### Setup

-0. Install dependecies with `pip install -r requirements.txt`
+> [!IMPORTANT]
-2. Run verifier.py
+> Make sure you have python installed

-    - This will make all necessary files for using it
+1. Download `setup.py` from the latest release
-3. Install mdp under mdp/, so you have mdp/mdp.exe
+2. Put `setup.py` into the folder you want to tool in
-4. Open config.json and look at the options you want to customize
+3. Run `setup.py`

 ### Usage

-1. Put all demos that are part of the run under run/
+1. Put all demos that are part of the run under `run/`
-    - They don't have to be exactly in run/, any subfolder will suffice
+    - They don't have to be exactly in `run/`, any subfolder of it will suffice
 2. Alternatively to 1. put a single .zip file into run
-    - Make sure there are no other files or folders in run/
+    - Make sure there are no other files or folders in `run/`
     - Make sure that unzipper is set to true in config.json
-3. Run verifier.py
+3. Run `main.py`
     - Make sure both Steam and Portal 2 are installed
     - SAR isn't required
-4. Look at output.json and run commands if you want
+4. Look at `output.json` and run commands if you want

 ### Features and options

 - config.json options
     - verbose: puts more logging in the terminal
     - commandline: allows you to send commands to Portal 2
-    - unzipper: incase of a single zip files in run/ unzips it
+    - unzipper: incase of a single zip files in `run/` unzips it
-    - addindex: adds map and demo indexes to output.json
+    - addindex: adds map and demo indexes to `output.json`
 - Setting aliases
     - Add it into config.json before running verifier.py
     - If you are confused look at how the sla alias is set up